 Some people dismiss the risks of a “Five Eyes” VPN.
 But there have been numerous cases where privacy-focused companies have been forced to collect logs on their users:

-- IPVanish forced to log users for the FBI
+- IPVanish was forced to log users for the FBI.

 - Lavabit was ordered to turn over encryption keys to the US government so they could gain access to user emails and private data.